 In This Article

-A note of oak wood is extracted from the shavings of oak used in perfumery in oriental, woody or even aromatic or citrus juices.
-There is no question of confusing it with the very green and very woody oak moss because the oak wood note is more delicately woody while having slightly smoky facets reminiscent of the dried fruit note.
+An oak wood note is obtained from oak shavings and used in perfumery for oriental, woody, aromatic, and citrus fragrances.
+It should not be confused with the very green and woody oak moss, as the oak wood note is more subtly woody with slightly smoky facets similar to a dried fruit note.

 This distinction between the two perfumery products is also evident in the use of oak notes in oriental feminine perfumery, where oak moss rarely appears in compositions.
 Eau des Merveilles by Hermès and Ange ou Démon by Givenchy, for example, utilize oak notes as top or base notes in their oriental scents.
 Hermès combines oak with other precious woods like Atlas cedar or Peruvian balsam, while Givenchy pairs it with vanilla, rosewood, and tonka bean.